error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/PAIRED_TEST_ANALYSIS_COMPLETE.md

 - **ESO Advantage:** Complete spectroscopic parameters (M, r, v_los, v_tot, λ), emission-line focus, photon sphere regime coverage, sub-percent wavelength precision
 - **Historical Limitations:** Continuum contamination (cosmological redshift, not local gravity), missing parameters, scale mismatches, photometric approximations

-**This is the single most important finding:** SEG's "modest" historical performance was not a model limitation but a **data compatibility issue**.
-When tested against what it actually predicts (local gravitational redshift from emission lines), SEG performs at **world-class levels**.
+**This is the single most important finding:** SSZ's "modest" historical performance was not a model limitation but a **data compatibility issue**.
+When tested against what it actually predicts (local gravitational redshift from emission lines), SSZ performs at **world-class levels**.

 **The Physical Mechanism:**
 The analysis confirms that φ-spiral geometry, with its natural boundary at r_φ = (φ/2)r_s ≈ 1.618 r_s, provides the geometric foundation that enables the model's successes.
 This is not arbitrary mathematics but geometry that emerges from self-similar scaling principles analogous to those observed in natural systems (galaxies, hurricanes, shells).
 With ESO data, performance reaches **100% in the photon sphere** - precisely where this geometry predicts the optimal transition region should lie.

 **The Operating Domain (ESO-Validated):**
-We can now definitively state SEG's operational characteristics with appropriate data:
+We can now definitively state SSZ's operational characteristics with appropriate data:
 - **Photon Sphere (r = 2-3 r_s):** 100% accuracy (11/11, p=0.0010) - **PERFECT**
 - **Strong Field (r = 3-10 r_s):** 97.2% accuracy (35/36, p<0.0001) - **NEAR-PERFECT**
 - **High Velocity (v > 5% c):** 94.4% accuracy (17/18, p=0.0001) - **EXCELLENT**
 - **Overall (ESO clean):** 97.9% accuracy (46/47, p<0.0001) - **BREAKTHROUGH**

-The well-defined domain of applicability, combined with empirical validation at near-perfect levels, demonstrates that SEG has transitioned from theoretical framework to **empirically validated predictive model**.
+The well-defined domain of applicability, combined with empirical validation at near-perfect levels, demonstrates that SSZ has transitioned from theoretical framework to **empirically validated predictive model**.

 **The Fundamental Basis:**
 Perhaps most importantly, we've demonstrated that φ (golden ratio) is not a free parameter or aesthetic choice but the geometric basis that makes segmented spacetime function.
 Without φ-based corrections, performance drops to 0%; with φ-geometry and ESO-quality data, performance reaches **97.9%**.
 This establishes φ as fundamental to the model, not optional.